 Foot & Ankle Surgery

-For those who do require surgery - and despite popular belief to the contrary, most people who see a surgeon don't end up needing an operation - new advances are helping patients of all ages get back on their feet and back to normal activity sooner than previously thought possible:
+For conditions that require surgery - and despite popular belief to the contrary, most people who see a surgeon don't end up needing an operation - new advances are helping patients of all ages get back on their feet and back to normal activity sooner than previously thought possible:

 - Ligament reconstruction can be a good option for athletes who suffer from chronic ankle pain and/or instability as the result of repetitive injuries; it creates stability while allowing ankle motion, even in those - such as dancers - who require a large range of motion